 One of the few Chinese animated movies to get a English theatrical release, Big Fish And Begonia was made partially through Studio Mir which most Americans would recognize for animating Voltron: Legendary Defender and Legend Of Korra.
-Zhang Chun and Liang Xuan directed the full-length movie that started out as a short flash animation which took the part of a decade to finally get its big budget remake.
-The story takes inspiration from Chinese mythology as its coupled with styles similar to Studio Ghibli's Sprited Away.
+Zhang Chun and Liang Xuan directed this full-length movie that started out as a short flash animation which took the better part of a decade to finally get its big budget remake.
+The story takes inspiration from Chinese mythology as its style is similar to Studio Ghibli's Sprited Away.

 Big Fish And Begonia has amazing 2D and 3D animation formatted in both hand drawn and CGI.
 The style and movement has their own special brand of excellence which shows how far Chinese animation has gotten in the last generation.
 The dub voice acting is fine, but the original Chinese language is equally good.
 The only thing that keeps the movie from achieving higher praise is the plot periodically introduces new elements that don't seem to pay off later on like the introduction of a rat witch who uses Kun as her way back to the human world.
 The overall story is easy enough to follow and it isn't necessary to have a major in Chinese folklore to appreciate this romantic fantasy.